We want to live in South Africa. We want our children to live here, too. That is only possible if our country is safe for everyone.

-You can’t solve one without the other.
-Economic growth is unsustainable if inequality rises.
-And inequality can’t be tackled without economic growth.
+Lasting progress depends on two things: growing the economy and reducing inequality.
+You cannot solve one without the other.
+Economic growth is unsustainable if inequality rises, and inequality cannot be tackled without growth.
+Economic freedom is the foundation for all freedom.

 We submitted a policy proposal, BEE3, that promotes both growth and transformation.
 In South Africa, these aren't just nice-to-haves; they're political necessities.